buresdv/Cork/README.md

 > If you don't know which shell you're running, use the command `echo $SHELL`.
 The last part of the output after the last slash is the name of your shell
 > In my case, the output of the command is `/bin/zsh`.
 This means my shell is `zsh`

+4. Restart your shell.
+Sometimes, restarting the terminal is required.

 #### Installing Tuist

 1. Install Tuist using `mise install tuist`